 One of our funniest bits of kit…useful too.
 A waterproof toilet roll holder with built-in light (flashing option!).
 The Happy Going.
 Just get one.
 It’ll make you laugh every time you pack.

-And in case we upset Jeff with only going for the most expensive items…these bits and pieces will cost you under a tenner and will change your (camping) life!
+These bits and pieces will cost you under a tenner and will change your (camping) life!
 Use the bungee cords to secure tarps, awnings, bits of flapping tent or for 101 other uses.
 The green clips fasten on to canvas taps, tents and so on without damaging the fabric and give you more options for securing.
-We’ve used a combination to make sun shelters, to keep the rain off, to create a market stall backdrop, to cover stuff in a trailer…..and more.

 Give yourself a break from proper hair-washing.
 This Klorane dry shampoo leaves you with fresher, fuller hair and no powdered wig effect (unless you overdo it).